-A note from the author of this piece: those who know me from my Facebook page, will not be at all surprised to read these words - that if I could find a way to traverse back in time, that I'd loved to have loved him, even if for a short while...
+A note from the author of this piece: those who know me from my Facebook page, will not be at all surprised to read these words--that if I could find a way to traverse back in time, I'd love to have the chance to love him, even if for a short while...

-A Concise Beginners Introduction to 'The Beast,' Aleister Crowley
+A Concise Beginners Introduction to "The Great Beast," Aleister Crowley

 by Jude (Joodhe)

-Crowley was bisexual, with his primary preference being men, with he adopting the submissive role.
+Crowley was bisexual, with his primary preference being men, and him usually adopting the submissive role.
 For a while he lived in a partnership with a male by the name of Herbert Charles Pollitt, whom he loved dearly.
-However, the differences between them in matters of faith ultimately caused them to part ways, as Pollitt had little to no interest in Western esotericism.
+However, the differences between them in matters of faith ultimately caused them to part ways, as Pollitt had little to no interest in Western esotericism, nor magick.

 |Crowley in Golden Dawn robe|

-Inspiration of a sort was provided to William Somerset Maughan, who with the character Oliver Haddo, portrayed Crowley in his 1908 novel 'The Magician.'
-By 1914 A.C. was having his first bouts with financial distress, as he spend his money extravagantly and had been abusing drugs.
+Inspiration of a sort was provided to William Somerset Maugham, who with the character Oliver Haddo, portrayed Crowley in his 1908 novel "The Magician."
+By 1914 A.C. was having his first bouts with financial distress, as he spent his money extravagantly and did his fair share of drugs.

 |A.C. in ceremonial robe, 1912|

-In 1929 Crowley wed again, this time to Maria Sanchez de Miramar, to whom he would still be married to at the time of his death.
-Into the mid thirties he was facing far more severe financial issues, and he ended up filing bankruptcy.
-Though he continued to bring in royalties from some of his better known works, such as 'The Book of Thoth,' and 'Diary of a Drug Fiend'; his addiction ate the funds up and he ended up living in a rooming house.
-For the record, the concept for his Thoth tarot deck was extracted from his Book of Thoth, the artwork was produced by Lady Frieda Harris.
+In 1929 Crowley wed again, this time to Maria Sanchez de Miramar, to whom he would still be married at the time of his death.
+Into the mid thirties he was facing far more severe financial issues, and ended up filing bankruptcy.
+Though he continued to bring in royalties from some of his more widely appreciated works, such as "The Book of Thoth," and "Diary of a Drug Fiend," his addiction ate up much of the funds.
+For the record, the concept for his #AmazonADlink: Thoth tarot deck was extracted from his Book of Thoth, the artwork was produced by Lady Frieda Harris.

-At times throughout his life since becoming a heroin user, Crowley tried to kick the habit; and thus he could regather himself enough to get some degree of new foothold from time to time, and this happened yet again in the forties.
-It was in the mid forties that he acquired a male secretary by the name of Kenneth Grant.
-He had not the money to pay him and thus Grant's wage was the knowledge provided.
-Grant went on to become not only a Thelemite and a ceremonial magician, but also the co-founder (along with his wife) of 'the Typhonian Ordo Templi Orientis' (TOTO); the name was later changed to become "the Typhonian Order").
+The autumn of 1945 saw Crowley moving into Netherwood.
+Since becoming a heroin user, he'd occasionally tried to kick the habit; thus he could regather himself enough to get some degree of new foothold from time to time, and this happened yet again in the forties.
+It was in the mid forties as well that he acquired a male secretary by the name of Kenneth Grant.
+Crowley had not the money to pay him, thus Grant's wage was the knowledge provided.
+Grant went on to become not only a Thelemite and a ceremonial magician, but also the co-founder, along with his wife Steffi, of "the Typhonian Ordo Templi Orientis" (the name was later changed to become "the Typhonian Order").
 Grant was not necessarily the model Thelemite, and at one point was ousted from the O.T.O. by Karl Germer--this as it was not appreciated that he was appending his own beliefs to Crowley's philosophies.
 However, later on he was permitted to return.

-Aleister, lived out the final days of his life as a poor man in a rooming house.
-During his life he was for the main part publicly despised, and was appreciated and/or followed by relatively few.
+Aleister lived out the final days of his life as a man of humble means at Netherwood.
+During his life he was for the main part publicly despised, and was appreciated by and/or followed by, relatively few.
 Here are quotes from Ronald Hutton, Martin Booth, Richard Spence, Lawrence Sutin, and Lon Milo Duquette (group quote courtesy of Wikipedia):

 |The unicursal hexagram, the symbol of Thelema, can be drawn without lifting the pen, thus the name|

-After his death though, he became famous, especially amongst darker flavoured entertainers, such as Jimmy Page and Ozzy Osbourne.
-The very mention of his name creates rifts of polarity - people tend to love or hate the man.
-To some like me, he will be regarded as one of the greatest, not only magicians that ever lived, but also one of the greatest authors and greatest men; but some feel that his hedonistic lifestyle, drug abuse, and lack of moral standing (though morality is a false value), provide reason to cast disdain thickly onto the volumes of knowledge and wisdom he imparted and onto the effect inspiration wise that his life had on so many posthumously.
+After his death though, he became famous, especially amongst darker flavored entertainers, such as Jimmy Page and Ozzy Osbourne.
+The very mention of his name creates rifts of polarity.
+To some, he will be regarded as one of the greatest, not only magicians who ever lived, but also one of the greatest authors and greatest men.
+But some feel that his hedonistic lifestyle, drug abuse, and lack of moral standing (though morality is a false value), provide reason to cast disdain thickly onto the volumes of knowledge and wisdom he imparted and onto the effect inspiration wise that his life posthumously had on so many.

 Aleister, as already mentioned, was a prolific writer, and amongst his works are the ones found here: List of Aleister Crowley Works (Wikipedia)